 - Have paper towels or rags nearby to clean up any messes or spills.

-- Gather all of your supplies in close proximity so that you do not track any paint or other items throughout your home.
+- Gather all of your supplies nearby so that you do not track any paint or other items throughout your home.